8483/notes/topics/mysql.md

 ### Naming Convention

 -   **Singular form**.
 Both tables and columns.
--   Always lowercase.
--   Use underscores for spaces.
+-   Be consistent!
+Doesn't matter if you use camelCase or snake_case.
+Use whatever the front-end uses.
--   No CamelCase, abreviations or prefixes.
+-   Avoid abbreviations or prefixes.

 ### Performance